azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Stream Analytics job is shown in the Azrue portal with a state of Running.](media/image64.png 'Stream analytics job running')

-### Task 11: Provision an Azure Storage Account
+### Task 11: Provision an Azure Storage account

-The EventProcessorHost requires an Azure Storage Account that it will use to manage its state among multiple instances.
-In this section, you create that Storage Account.
+The EventProcessorHost requires an Azure Storage account that it will use to manage its state among multiple instances.
+In this section, you create that Storage account.

 1. Using the Azure Portal, select **+Create a resource, Storage, the select Storage account -- blob, file, table, queue**